yahayuta/pinball_mobile/PINBALL_ENHANCEMENT_PLAN.md

 This section outlines a plan for making the game feel more like a real pinball machine.

 ### 8.1.
 Advanced Player Techniques
-- **Nudging:** Implement a nudge mechanic that allows the player to gently shake the table to influence the ball's trajectory.
-This should be a high-risk, high-reward feature, where excessive nudging leads to a "tilt".
+- **Nudging (Partially Implemented):** A basic nudge mechanic has been implemented.
+Players can press the `Shift` keys to apply a force to the ball.
+This is integrated with the tilt mechanism.
+Future work includes refining the nudge force and adding more visual/audio feedback.
 - **Advanced Flipper Skills:** Refine the flipper physics to allow for advanced techniques like:
     - **Flipper Trapping:** Holding the ball on a raised flipper.
     - **Post Passing:** Transferring the ball from one flipper to the other by bouncing it off the post between the flippers.